DefinetlyNotAI/Logicytics/README.md

 Due to the use of third-party applications, they come with their own set of Terms of Service.
 It's mandatory to read the `!!
 Important!!.md` file located in the CODE/sys directory.

-We also have our own ToS, you will be prompted by them when you first run Logicytics.
+We also have our own ToS, it will prompt you when you first run Logicytics to agree to the ToS; don't worry as its small short and straightforward to read, and we don't attempt to trick you into selling your soul.

 ## Running Logicytics